Business

 Having said this, it is now necessary to analyse the individual steps involved in beer production:

 • Malting: The first stage of beer production is malting, and it is the one that transforms the grain into malt.
-In fact, the seeds of the cereals used in beer production, such as barley and wheat, are characterised by a rather high starch content.
-These cereals are moistened and then buried, in order to allow germination, and then lightly scored, either by abrasion or by adding enzymes (cellulase);
+The seeds of the cereals used in beer production, such as barley and wheat, are characterised by a rather high starch content.
+These cereals are moistened and then buried, to allow germination, and then lightly scored, either by abrasion or by adding enzymes (cellulase);

 • Wort production: the second step in brewing beer is to produce the wort, using degrading enzymes.
 Amylase, protease and other enzymes release the sugars into the liquid and make the wort.
 The latter must be boiled, and only then can hops be added, which prevents bacterial proliferation and gives the beer its typical slightly bitter aroma;